DEVSENSE/phptools-docs/docs/vscode/Debug/index.md

 # Debug Overview

-Debug integration allows for debugging your local develoment server and remote server.
+The Debug integration allows debugging on your local development server and also on a remote server.

 Please refer to [Xdebug](https://xdebug.org/) for more details on debugging configurations.
 Xdebug is the backend of PHP Tools debugging integration.